 He writes: “If our excitement about changing the world leads us into the grand illusion that we stand somehow outside the world, knowing what’s best for it, tools and goodwill and gusto at the ready, we have not yet come to terms with the reality that the world has changed us far more than we will ever change it.
 Beware world changers – they have not yet learned the true meaning of sin.”(1)

 We need to acknowledge these temptations, and be willing to challenge them when they arise.
 There may well be situations which we would wish to be different, but we need to learn how to act and engage with compassion and gentleness.

 Alternatively, we can end up making a god of ‘relevance’ - we become so keen to keep on good terms with others, to maintain relationships, and to avoid rocking the boat that we place this desire above any other conviction.
 It’s a real temptation for us to compromise on the core teachings of Jesus even as we seek to see change.
 But this should never be an option for us.

-“Seek the peace and prosperity of the city” - faithful presence
+“Seek the welfare of the city” - faithful presence

 We need to engage with culture smartly, and passionately, but with humility.
 And essentially, I think, we need to acknowledge that only God can really bring true change.
 We will always live with the reality of brokenness and sin, not only in our culture, but in ourselves too.
 If we can hold onto the reality of sin in our culture and sin in us, we will engage on a level footing.
 Issues will become far less of a battle of ‘us vs. them,’ and more of a case of seeking the good for all.